cncf/tag-security/supply-chain-security/supply-chain-security-paper/sscsp.md

 ## Configuration Files and Build Scripts

 Many projects rely on pre-existing container images to build software.
 It may look like you are just invoking an install script, but the script itself may invoke a container build command as a build environment.
 Kubernetes deployments and Helm charts also use pre-existing container images that may be deployed and maintained by third parties.
-Before building artefacts from this source code, inspect the source code for these patterns:
+Before building artifacts from this source code, inspect the source code for these patterns:

 - Makefiles and install scripts containing docker commands to pull and build container images.
 Evaluate Makefiles and install scripts for software build and installation before invoking them.
 - Configuration files (frequently a part of Infrastructure as Code) often point to pre-existing container images.
 These configuration files should be source controlled and updated with container images pointing to the most updated digest.
 Do not use mutable tags to refer to images.